Gebackene Süßkartoffeln mit Kichererbsen und Tahini-Joghurt - myBioma

 Plant based diet is trending and several studies have already proven that a high consumption of plant-based foods positive for the intestinal microbiome and thus can affect overall health (1).
 That's why we have a delicious one for you today healthy plant-based recipe created: Baked sweet potatoes with chickpeas and tahini yogurt.
 Of course, we made sure that all ingredients have a benefit for your intestinal microbiome.
 Let's first take a closer look at the advantages:

-Spinach is a great source of vitamin K and folic acid
+Spinach is a great source of vitamin K and folic acid.

 The benefits of the ingredients at a glance